 Further information for all students in the Melbourne Medical School, including Doctor of Medicine students, plus links to University student resources.View

-The Faculty of Medicine, Dentistry and Health Sciences offer an extensive range of scholarships and bursaries to undergraduate and postgraduate coursework students.View
+The University and the Faculty of Medicine, Dentistry and Health Sciences offer an extensive range of scholarships and bursaries to undergraduate and postgraduate coursework students and students applying for graduate research study.View

 If you are interested in working with people and you would like to make a difference to the way primary care is delivered in the community, then this is the place for you!View